A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: RESULTS

 Qualitative results reported in Fig.~\ref{fig:qualitative} show that policies obtained with \textbf{G-PAYN} behave differently from the ones collected with the \textbf{Demonstrations Pipeline}.
 Indeed, instead of splitting the grasp execution in three phases as explained in Alg.
-1, \textbf{G-PAYN} starts closing the fingers already while approaching the object.
+1, \textbf{G-PAYN} policies perform a continuous movement that closes the fingers already while approaching the object.
 Moreover, the trained policies manage to solve the task in fewer steps ($\sim 100$ steps for \textbf{G-PAYN} vs. $\sim 650$ steps for the \textbf{Demonstrations Pipeline}).
 This indicates that \textbf{G-PAYN}, while benefiting from the demonstrations as a warm start for the training, is able to learn policies that effectively optimize the task-specific reward function, instead of just imitating the off-line data.
-This further supports our choice to use demonstrations only as a warm start for policy training as opposed to those methods that are instead heavily constrained to off-line data such as \textbf{OERLD} and \textbf{AWAC}.
-Indeed, the first one attempts at imitating the off-line data throughout the entire training with the loss component for behavior cloning.
-The second one, instead, learns a policy only from the demonstrations during the off-line training phase.
-This aspect is reflected into the poor results of these two methods, compared to the performance of the proposed approach.
+This further supports our choice to use demonstrations only as a warm start for policy training in contrast to those methods that are instead constrained to off-line data such as \textbf{OERLD} and \textbf{AWAC}.
+Indeed, the former attempts at imitating the off-line data throughout the entire training session with the loss component for behavior cloning.
+The latter, instead, learns a policy only from the demonstrations during the off-line training phase.
+This aspect leads to poor results for both methods, compared to the performance of our approach.

+Finally, we qualitatively evaluate the \textit{006\_mustard\_bottle +Superquadrics} policy trained in simulation on the real iCub\footref{video_fn}, without any fine-tuning.
+While the deployment of a sim-to-real method for transferring policies on the real robot is out of the scope of this paper and left as future work, we show that our policies can be deployed on the real robot without requiring any adaptation of action and state spaces.